jrs-innovation-center/CODEcampAS/4-magic-eight-ball/index.md

 # Magic Eight Ball

-The magic eight ball was a toy that you could ask a yes or no questions and then shake it up and then an answer would float through a window and give you a response.
-We are going to create a program that does the same thing, you can ask a question, then click a button and a response will appear to tell the future.
+The Magic Eight Ball is a toy that you can ask a yes or no question, shake it up and an answer would float through a window to give you a response.
+We are going to create a program that does the same thing.
+You can ask a question, click a button and a response will appear to tell the future.

-Using this project we will introduce you to `javascript`, a programming language used to make web sites come alive!
+Using this project, we will introduce you to `JavaScript`, a programming language used to make websites come alive!

 ---